 “Anything from the tro - oh!”

 They all looked up from where they were to see that the trolley lady had arrived at their door and was looking at them in shock.
-They all pulled away from each other laughing and Adam stood up, his hair sticking up in different directions and his face red from laughing.
+They all pulled away from each other, laughing and Adam stood up, his hair sticking up in different directions and his face red from laughing.
 He stuck his hand in his pocket and pulled out a few galleons.
 “What does everyone want?
-Me and James are buying.”
+James and I are buying.”

-James laughed as he too stood up digging his hand in his pocket for change.
-“Well you should have said if you didn’t enjoy it.”
+James laughed as he stood up, digging his hand into his pocket in search of some change.
+“Well, you should have said if you didn’t enjoy it.”